 - .
 2 tsps.
 (10ml) baking powder

 - .
-COMBINING MIXES: Again with the electric mixer on low speed, add a small portion of the prepared dry mix and combine well.
+Combining mixes: Again with the electric mixer on low speed, add a small portion of the prepared dry mix and combine well.
 Afterwards, do the same by adding a small quantity of the milk.
 Keep repeating this alternation until both parts are fully used.
 Refrigerate the dough for a minimum of 2 hours...overnight is best.

 - .
-BAKE: for 12 minutes and afterwards leave them on the baking sheet for 2 more minutes only.
-Be careful not to over-bake, because as much as they may not seem ready, they will be.
+Bake: for 12 minutes and afterwards leave them on the baking sheet for 2 more minutes only.
+Be careful not to over-bake, because as much as they may not seem ready, they will be. .
 Gently transfer cookies on a metal rack.
-Meanwhile, prepare the second baking sheet for the final 24 cookies.
+Meanwhile, prepare the second baking pan for the final 20 cookies.

 - .
-STORING: Store into an airtight metal container for up to a month.
+Storing: Store into an airtight metal container for up to a month.
 These cookies can also successfully be packaged into their baking parchment paper and slipped into a few freezer plastic bags for up to 3 months.
 When you take them out of the freezer, they'll thaw quickly at room temperature.
-Tip: I personally like to slip them into my small oven on extremely low heat for a few minutes.